Who is Julia Fox, Kanye West’s new girlfriend? | People | Entertainment

 Fox began dating the singer earlier this year, after her breakup with pilot Peter Artemiev, whom he married in 2018.

 “I mean, I’m still in a state of shockFox wrote in a post to Interview in January 2022.”Ye had an entire hotel suite full of clothes.
 It was every girl’s dream come true.
 It felt like a real Cinderella moment..
-I don’t know how he did it, or how it all got here on time.
+I don’t know how he did it, or how everything got there on time.
 But I was so surprised.
 What, Who does stuff like that on a second date?
 Or any date!”

 “At this time, the vibes I’m getting have a lot to do with tolerance, kindness and love (…) People shouldn’t be defined by their darkest moment.
 We have created such a hostile environment, especially on the internet,” the 31-year-old model commented, referring to the latest controversies surrounding Ye.